shibayan/keyvault-acmebot/README.md

 ### 2. Add application settings

+Update the following configuration settings of the Function App:
 - LetsEncrypt:VaultBaseUrl
   - DNS name of the Azure Key Vault (if you are using an existing Key Vault)
 - LetsEncrypt:Webhook